PhillisEssel/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next enable anyone to create tickets(problems/tech issues).
-Go to Admin Panel>Settings>User Settings and require registration and login to create tickets.
+Go to Admin Panel>Settings>Users and require registration and login to create tickets.
 Then configure Agents (actual workers. these workers are responsible for solving tech issues and will be under a specific department within a team solving different help topics.)
 Goto Admin Panel>Agents>Add New.
 Example "Jane/Josh" as the tech problem solvers.
 </p>
 <br />